 - Part B. The Corresponding Secretary of the club, or any other officer designated by the President, shall forthwith mail the copy of the complaint to the member against whom charges are made, at the member’s address as it appears on the records of the club.
 Said copy of the complaint shall be accompanied by a notice of the place, date and time of the regular or special meeting at which the issues raised by the complaint will be heard and acted upon.
 Such meeting shall in no event be set for a date earlier than seven days or later than thirty days after the date the notice is mailed.

 - Part C. All members of the club must be notified in writing of the place, date and time of the regular or special meeting at which the issues raised by complainant will be heard and acted upon.
 Such notice shall contain a statement that a complaint has been filed, the name of the member filing the complaint, the name of the member against whom the complaint was filed, as well as the fact that the complaint will be heard, and acted upon at the meeting so noticed.

 - Part D. At the meeting so noticed, the member against whom charges are made shall be entitled to present his or defense personally or by representation, or both, and shall have the right to present testimony from witnesses who appear at the meeting or to present testimony taken by deposition.

-- Part E. Voting on revocation of membership shall be in accordance with procedures set forth in Article XI of this Constitution.
+- Part E. Voting on revocation of membership shall be in accordance with procedures set forth in Article XI of these By-Laws.

 - Section 1.
-The President may appoint a By-Laws Committee to review and revise the Club’s Constitution.
+The President may appoint a By-Laws Committee to review and revise the Club’s By-Laws.

 - Section 2.
-Amendments to the Constitution shall be submitted to the Executive Board for further recommendations, and intent to amend shall be published in the Club’s newsletter.
+Amendments to the By-Laws shall be submitted to the Executive Board for further recommendations, and intent to amend shall be published in the Club’s newsletter.

 - Section 4.
-Motions to amend the Constitution may only be voted on at only one meeting a year.
+Motions to amend the By-Laws may only be voted on at only one meeting a year.